There are many change management methodologies, and they all have various strengths and weaknesses.

 The role and position of project management

-The model that I am outlining here is particularly suited to organisations in the 200 - 2000 employee range who have little or no prior knowledge, insight or experience of programme management.
+The model that I am outlining here is particularly suited to organisations in the 200 - 2,000 employee range who have little or no prior knowledge, insight or experience of programme management.

 However, it is important to emphasise that any organisation of any size or description, in any sector and in any geographic location in the world will benefit from a basic understanding and application of programme based change management methodologies because at root we are asking and addressing these simple questions:

-(2) How's it going to be different when I've made the change?
+(2) What's going to be different afterwards?

-(4) How will I know it's benefited me?
+(4) How will I measure success?

-(5) Who's it going to affect and how will they react?
+(5) Who's it going to impact?

-(6) What can I do to get them "on side"?
+(6) How can I keep them "on side"?